-Domestic bank wires take approximately 3-5 business days to process.
-They can cost between $30 and $80, depending on the amount being sent.
+Domestic bank wires are generally a same-day process.
+They can cost between $25 and $35, depending on the amount being sent.
 This doesn’t include potential fees that can be charged from the recipient’s bank.

-Sending international bank wires require the same information as domestic bank wires, except they also require an international routing number, IBAN/bank account number and a SWIFT/BIC code.
+Sending international bank wires require the same information as domestic bank wires, except they also require an IBAN/bank account number and a SWIFT/BIC code.
 As well, depending on where the funds are being sent, you maybe required to provide a local bank clearing code.

 Costs are typically higher for international bank wires, as they usually require intermediary banks to help complete the transaction.
 The cost for international wires varies from $60-$80, not counting potential receiving fees or foreign exchange fees that could be added as well.